-By taking possession of a borrowed device and wireless hotspot, the borrower agrees to assume full responsibility for the safety, security, and care of the borrowed property.
-In a case of complete loss, the borrower agrees to pay replacement cost.
+By taking possession of a borrowed device, the borrower agrees to assume full responsibility for the safety, security, and care of the borrowed property.
+In the case of complete loss, the borrower agrees to pay replacement cost.
 In the case of loss or theft occurring at school, the borrower must report the incident to the school within one school day of the occurrence.
-In the case of loss or theft occurring away from school, the borrower must report the incident to the law enforcement officials of jurisdiction within 24 hours of the occurrence and then provide documentation of the previously mentioned law enforcement report to the Brookside Charter School Principal.
+In the case of loss or theft occurring away from school, the borrower must report the law enforcement officials of jurisdiction within 24 hours of the occurrence and then provide documentation of the previously mentioned law enforcement report to the Brookside Charter School Principal.